metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

    5) Compress the resulting ISO9660 image file using the gzip algorithm.
    6) Encode the resulting gzip compressed image file in base64 for storage and transport.
-Ironic does the needful to decode and uncompress the configuration drive prior to deployment.
+Ironic does the needful to decode and decompress the configuration drive prior to deployment.

 4. Send a HTTP POST to `/v1/nodes/node-id/states/provision` to initiate